 Next up, we look at which country has the most Instagram users.

-Currently, in 2020, 88% of Instagram’s 1 billion monthly users are outside the US.
-The countries with the most active accounts accessing the photo-sharing app are in the USA with 120 million users, followed by India with 80 million, Brazil (77 million), Indonesia (63 million), and Russia (44 million).
+In 2021, 87.77% of Instagram’s 1.39 billion users that can be potentially reached with adverts on the platform are outside the US.
+The countries with the most active accounts accessing the photo-sharing app are India with 180 million users, followed by the United States with 170 million, Brazil (110 million), Indonesia (93 million), and Russia (61 million).

 This international presence, you see below, makes Instagram especially appealing to both influencers and brands for advertising: